alf1303/MaxLedController/README.md

   NOTES:
   - 500 leds is the maximum available count at current version
+  - Effect section is in experimental mode, so its behaviour can be not very clear
   - connecting via router/access point is more stable than direct connection to Esp8266
   - closing and reopening application and power reset of Esp8266 can help when something is going wrong)
   - application screenshot: https://github.com/alf130386/MaxLedController/blob/main/img/appScreenShot.jpg